laravel/docs/queries.md

         }
     });

-> {note} When updating and deleting records inside the `Closure` you have to be aware that any changes to the primary key or foreign keys affect the chunk query.
-This will potential result in missing records from your chunk results.
+> {note} When updating or deleting records inside the chunk callback, any changes to the primary key or foreign keys could affect the chunk query.
+This could potentially result in records not being included in the chunked results.

 <a name="aggregates"></a>
 ### Aggregates